In this post, I will show you the softest, lightest and fluffiest Japanese milk bread recipe.

 Step 2- Scaling all the ingredients

-Scaling the ingredients are quite straightforward.
+Scaling the ingredients is quite straightforward.
 The only thing might be a little tricky is how much water is required.
 My favorite amount of water is 63ml per 100g of flour.
 This ratio usually yields bread dough that is moist, elastic but not too wet to handle by hand.

 Flour has the most significant effect on the outcome of bread among all the ingredients.
 You need to use bread flour, not the cake flour in this recipe.